deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 would not reveal which e-mail address is used on a phone, or which Google/Apple ID is associated with a chatmail address.
 No message data and no metadata would be revealed either, also not in encrypted form.
-Check out more details in our new [push notifications FAQ section](/help#instant-delivery).
+Check out more our new [push notifications FAQ section](/en/help#instant-delivery) for more.

 ## Chat profiles: on your device and in your hand

 <img src="../assets/blog/2024-05-create-profile.jpg" style="width:200px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />

-Delta Chat does not rely on storing data at e-mail servers but only uses them for ephemeral message transport.
+Delta Chat does not store or keep data at e-mail servers but only uses them for ephemeral message transport.
 When initially onboarding with Delta Chat you'll create a "Chat profile" which initially consists of your chosen name and avatar,